jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

-# Voting District Locator
+# Local Candidate Dashboard

 _The visualizations made in this project are part of a much larger project designed to allow Colorado voters to easily research the political candidates and committees active in their local area.
 [Click here to view and interact with the full project.](https://public.tableau.com/app/profile/jon.biggerstaff/viz/ColoradoPoliticalSpendingTracker/DistrictDash)_

 ## **1. Ask questions and define the problem.**

 Media and news outlets often neglect to cover state and local elections.
 As a result, most voters don’t know which candidates they are choosing between until they are completing their ballot.
-In this project we will design an interactive tool (in the form of a Tableau dashboard) that will allow voters in Colorado to quickly and easily find their state legislative districts, the candidates in those districts, and their relevant contact information.
-The dashboard will also display fundraising data for each candidate, including the total amount of contributions recieved and what kind of contributions they have received.
-After election day, we can remove the all but the winning candidates.
-This will allow voters to easily see the legislators who represent them, allowing them to reach out via phone or email and build a relationship with their elected officials.
+In this project we will build an interactive dashboard that will allow voters in Colorado to quickly and easily find their state legislative districts.
+The dashboard will also display candidate fundraising information and information on any super PACs that are actively spending money in the district.

+The dashboard is made up of 6 visualizations:

+- District Locator- Allows voters to quickly identify their state house and senate districts and filters the remaining visualizations to display data relevant to the selected district.

+- Candidate Info Table- Displays a table of information associated with the candidates in the selected legislative district.

+- Total Donations- A simple bar chart comparing the fundraising totals of candidates in the selected legislative district.

+- Fundraising profile- Pie charts drilling down into each candidate’s fundraising total by contribution type, giving voters an idea of the candidate’s overall fundraising strategy.
+The wedges in these pie charts act as filters for the Donor Details visualization

+- Super PAC Activity- A stacked bubble chart of the super PACs spending money in the selected legislative district.
+This visualization acts as a filter for the Political Committee Research Dashboard.
+For example, a voter notices that Super PAC XYZ has spent $100,000 supporting candidate John Smith.
+Clicking on the bubble associated with Super PAC XYZ will automatically filter the Political Committee Research Dashboard to display information associated with Super PAC XYZ.

+- Donor Details- A table that displays the contributor name, and contribution amount.
+This table is filtered by clicking a wedge in the fundraising profile pie chart.
+For example, a voter sees that candidate John Smith has received 33% of their money from PACs, clicking on that wedge will filter this table to display the names of those pacs and their respective contribution amounts to John Smith.
+Voters can also click on any of these committees to filter the Political Committee Research Dashboard to display information associated with the selected committee.

 This project includes: